ar-visions/A/README.md

 # A-type runtime
 A-type is a C-based object system designed for efficient reflection and robust interface clarity, balancing the flexibility of dynamic languages with the precision of systems programming.
 Use familiar OOP patterns in C with less boilerplate.
 No sacrificing low-level control or ABI stability.
 This environment enables sophisticated runtime control and scalable performance.
-It's javascript meeting C and python in the aim of self expansion.
+It's javascript meeting C and python in self expanding fashion.

 A-type offers a unique and friendly syntax for developers seeking practical object-oriented functionality in C. Introspective capabilities and essential for modern systems and application development.